 If you have been involved in a side-impact collision, also known as a “T-bone” accident, you probably have a lot of questions about your right to seek justice from the driver who hit you.
-The car accident attorneys at Cohn & Smith have helped many people in Pembroke Pines and the surrounding communities pursue compensation for side-impact and other crash-related injuries over the years.
+The Pembroke Pines car accident attorneys at Cohn & Smith have helped many people in Pembroke Pines and the surrounding communities pursue compensation for side-impact collisions and other crashes over the years.
 We are here to serve your family and you as you go through this difficult time.

 Side-impact wrecks can occur for a variety of reasons, but some of the more common scenarios include situations in which the responsible driver was:

 - Disregarding a traffic control device, such as running a stop sign or traffic light;